AlexDjangoX/drelix/README.md

 ---

+## Executive Summary

+**What this site is:**

+- Informational website for a brick-and-mortar workwear supplier
+- Product catalog managed via admin interface (Convex backend)
+- SEO-optimized for local discovery in Polish market

+**What it is not:**

+- Not an e-commerce platform (no online transactions)
+- Not targeting international markets (Polish-language SEO only)
+- Not a progressive web app (standard responsive website)

+**Success criteria:**

+- Google Search Console indexing of all public pages
+- Lighthouse mobile score >90
+- Admin product management workflow operational
+- Legal compliance (GDPR, Polish consumer law)

+**Intentionally out of scope:**

+- Multi-language SEO (English is UI-only, not indexed)
+- Online payment processing
+- User accounts or authentication (except admin)
+- Real-time inventory tracking

+---

+## Who This Document Is For

+**Developers** – Architecture decisions, file locations, implementation details (see: SEO Reference, Project Structure)

+**SEO Specialists** – Technical SEO audit, structured data, performance metrics (see: SEO Reference sections 1-8)

+**Business Stakeholders** – Goals, success metrics, legal compliance (see: Executive Summary, What We Set Out to Achieve)

+**Auditors** – Verification methods, measurable outcomes, legal pages (see: Verification & Monitoring, Legal Pages)

+**Future Maintainers** – Quick reference, operational risks, update expectations (see: Quick Reference, Operational Risks)

+---

 ## What We Set Out to Achieve

 1. **SEO as a core requirement** – Not an afterthought.
 Metadata, sitemap, robots.txt, structured data, internal linking, and performance optimization built into the architecture.